sage-code/eve/manual/structure.md

 **example**
 ```
-aspect main(Array[String]() * args):
+method main(Array[String]() * args):
   print(args);
 over;
 ```

 ## Aspect scope

-Every aspect can define local variables, constants or functions.
+Every method can define local variables, constants or functions.
 This is called local scope.
-Members defined in local scope are short leaving and are removed once the aspect is resolved.
-In this scope a aspect can implement attributes using "@" prefix.
-Attributes are static properties of the aspect.
+Members defined in local scope are short leaving and are removed once the method is resolved.
+In this scope a method can implement attributes using "@" prefix.
+Attributes are factor properties of the method.

 ## Aspect Execution
-To execute an aspect mention name of the aspect and the arguments.
+To execute an method you use keyword "solve" then method name followed by arguments.
 Arguments are enclosed in round parentheses separated by comma.
-If an aspect do not have parameters or it have one single parameter the empty list () after the aspect name is not required.
+If an method do not have parameters or it have one single parameter the empty list () after the method name is not required.

-**aspect call**
+**method call**
 ```
-  <method_name>;
+  solve <method_name>;
-  <method_name>  <one_argument>;
+  solve <method_name>  <one_argument>;
-  <method_name> (<argument_list>);
+  solve <method_name> (<argument_list>);
 ```

 ## Aspect termination
-An aspect end at the last statement before the keyword over; Program execution will continue with the next statement after the aspect call.
-Keyword "exit" or "panic" can terminate a aspect early.
-Exit from main aspect will stop the program.
+An method end with keyword over or exit; Program execution will continue with the next statement after the method call.
+Keyword "exit" or "panic" can terminate a method early.
+Exit from the "main" method will stop the program execution early.

 **Example:**
 ```
-aspect test(Integer: a):
+method test(Integer a):
-  print(a);
+  print (a);
 over;

-aspect main(List[String]: *args):
+method main(List[String]: *args):
   -- number of arguments received:
-  Integer: c := args.count();
+  Integer c := args.count();

   -- verify condition and exit
-  exit if c ≡ 0;
+  exit if c = 0;

-  solve test(c); -- aspect call
+  solve test(c); -- method call
 over;
 ```

 ## Side Effects
-* The aspect can have access to system variables;
+* The method can have access to system variables;
-* A aspect can open and write into a file;
+* A method can open and write into a file;
-* A aspect can print a message or accept input from console;
+* A method can print a message or accept input from console;
 * If we modify external variables, this is a side-effect;
 * A good practice is to use parameters and no side-effects;

 **using side-effects**

-Program heaving a private aspect add_numbers:
+Program heaving a private method add_numbers:

 ```
 -- global variables
 global
   Integer $result;

-local
+static
   Integer p1, p2;

-aspect add_numbers() is
+method add_numbers() is
   $result := p1 + p2; --side effect
   print($result);
 over;

-aspect main() is
+method main() is
   p1 := 10;
   p2 := 20;
   add_numbers;